gburgyan/go-ctxdep/Readme.md

 }
 ```

 The expectation is that this interface can wrap whatever caching system you want to use.
 Lock is used to ensure that only one goroutine is generating the value for a key at a time, however the implementation of that is not required -- you can simply return a no-op function or nil and things will function as expected.

+## Cache key generation

+The simplest way is to implement the `Keyable` interface as described above.
+If, for whatever reason, you can't implement that interface, there are several fallback options that are also attempted:

+* You can call `ctxdep.RegisterCacheKeyProvider` with a custom function that will be called that generates the cache key.
+* If the type implements the `Stringer` interface, that will be used to generate the cache key.
+* The object is serialized using the default JSON serializer, and the result of that is used as the key.

 # Why all this is important